andreasmhallberg/readingnotes/Meiseles, 1977. Restitution of ‘word-endings’ in Modern Literary Arabic.md

 - Icraab is highly valued in the education system. "condition sine qua non of CA" 176

-- Word endings are proffered: 177
+- Word endings are preferred: 177
   1. preceding *waṣla*
   2. before enclitic pronoun
   3. in construct state

 - Dialects have one connecting rules (epenthesis).
 Two systems interacting in spoken SA.
 177

 - Pause forms thoroughly described but positions unclear.
-177. Fot 21
+177n21

 - Free use of endings in pause.
 So widespread it cannot be considered a mistake, part of the new system.
 178-9

-- "Regenereation" of case system.
+- "Regeneration" of case system.
 Stylistic and not syntactic.
 179

 - Arabs cannot use icraab in fluent speech.
 180